-145 Mechanical deflection technologies remain useful and were used in the twentieth century for atmospheric electricity drops in an electric field (Tellus, 1956; Allee and Phillips, 1959).

-146 measurements (e.g. Wilson, 1908) and in the discovery of cosmic rays (Hess, 1912).
-Deflection also provided an

-147 experimental method to determine droplet charge on the Millikan principle, by photographing the motion of falling
+Mechanical deflection technologies remain useful and were used in the 20th century for atmospheric electricity measurements (e.g. Wilson, 1908) and in the discovery of cosmic rays (Hess, 1912).
+Deflection also provided an experimental method to determine droplet charge on the Millikan principle, by photographing the motion of falling drops in an electric field (Twomey, 1956; Allee and Phillips, 1959).

-149 2.2 Electronic
+2.2 Electronic

-Mass-produced sensors are now typically integrated within chips providing amplification and a standard digital interface, but for low volume science research sensors, implementing customised analogue signal conditioning circuitry is still necessary.
+Mass-produced sensors are now typically integrated within chips providing amplification and a standard digital interface, but for low-volume science research sensors, implementing customised analogue signal conditioning circuitry is still necessary.
 This is especially the case in electrometry, where the packaging of the parts is a critical aspect because of the leakage currents which can arise.
 Early electronic methods depended on thermionic valves, in general making the electrometer part of current flow in a circuit or across which a voltage is developed.

-156 Electrometers are now readily constructed using modern semiconductors, in particular operational amplifiers (or op 157 amps) which, from their origins in performing mathematical operations, provide a very large multiplication of the 158 voltage difference between two input terminals.
-If the op amp is selected to have an especially small input bias current 159 $(\sim 1 \text{ fA})$ - and such devices are often specifically marketed as electrometer op amps - very small currents of only 1000s 160 of electronic charges per second or even less become measurable.
-With a particularly simple circuit configuration, an 161 op amp can be used to measure the voltage developed across an ultra-high source resistance, such as air in fair weather.
-162 Typical electrometer op amps generally only have a relatively small dynamic range, but circuit configurations can 163 considerably extend this (e.g. Harrison 1996).
+Electrometers are now readily constructed using modern semiconductors, in particular operational amplifiers (or "op amps") which, from their origins in performing mathematical operations, provide a very large multiplication of the voltage difference between two input terminals.
+If the op amp is selected to have an especially small input bias current (~1 fA) - and such devices are often specifically marketed as electrometer op amps - very small currents of only thousands of electronic charges per second or even less become measurable.
+With a particularly simple circuit configuration, an op amp can be used to measure the voltage developed across an ultra-high source resistance, such as air in fair weather.
+Typical electrometer op amps generally only have a relatively small dynamic range, but circuit configurations can considerably extend this (e.g. Harrison, 1996).